top of page

 Why Postpartum Can Feel So Hard

 We often prepare a lot for birth… and almost nothing for what comes after.
+Postpartum is a huge adjustment:

 • Physical recovery